jimhigson/oboe.js/writing/main/1_Abstract.md

 A critique is made of imperative methods under which items of interest are programmatically extracted from a resource once retrieved.
-Following from this critique, a ddeclarative alternative is presented under which the identification of items of interest is possible prior to a resource having been retrieved in its entirety.
+Following from this critique, a declarative alternative is presented under which the identification of items of interest is possible prior to a resource having been retrieved in its entirety.
 The declarative syntax is integrated into a javascript framework which ties this method of